Survey of Occupational Injuries and Illnesses (SOII)

 what appears to be out of sequence numbering.
 However, when viewed as a whole

-the “Background of the Survey” section on the BLS website for additional
+of the Survey” section on the BLS website for additional information.

 Census of Fatal Occupational Injuries (CFOI)

-During 2014, the State of Nevada experienced a total of 40 at-work fatalities from injuries.
+During 2020, the State of Nevada experienced 37 at-work fatalities from injuries.

-with State agencies, developed the annual Census of Fatal Occupational Injuries
+in conjunction with State agencies, developed the annual Census of Fatal

-information on the CFOI, can be found at http://www.bls.gov/iif/.
+further information on the CFOI, can be found at http://www.bls.gov/iif/.
+For more information on how CFOI defines work relationship

-like more information, require data for prior years, or would like to request
+If you would like more information, require data for prior years, or would like to request additional data please send a letter, which includes:

 STATE OF NEVADA